 The protection ratios shown in Table 4 are intended to provide an adequate level of coexistence for services sharing the 845-849 MHz band.
 However, given the wide range of service types and bandwidths, there may be some scenarios where additional protection is required.
 Supplementary measures, such as aggregation of additional 12.5 kHz segments to create a guardband within the licensed bandwidth, may be needed – sound engineering judgement (which may include the use of FDR calculations) should be exercised in making such decisions.

 The SFFL and TFFL segments share a frequency boundary at 849 MHz.
 The protection ratios in Table 4 also apply for coordination of SFFL receivers with TFFL transmitters.

+Adjacent channel protection ratios for receivers with a bandwidth of ≥75 kHz